AlexJS6/AutoHotKey/README.md

 3. Copy my text file in the repository and paste it in it.
 4. Save your file and double click on it to run it.
 5. Press 'ctrl + t' to activate the timer, if you dont want it activated anymore exit autohotkey in the running programs.
-- You can also launch it (ctrol + t) just before you go away when you can't point and it will do it self.
+- You can also launch it (ctrl + t) just before you go away when you can't point and it will do it self.